Grouped data

 Stan model

 Here we consider a simple, non-hierarchical model but fitting all the data at once.
-In the exercise, you will modify this model to follow the hierarchical structure of exercise 6.
+As an exercise, think about how you can modify this model to be hierarchical.

 data {